socameron/lcwgs-lupine/README.md

 # Population Genetics - _Lupinus perennis_ (lcWGS)

 This is a Snakemake workflow for running the population genetic analyses on low to medium coverage data (ranges from 2x to 20x, with mean 10x).
-It primarily uses genotype likelihoods (estimated from ANGSD) rather than genotype calls (e.g PLINK or bcftools) It includes the following analyses:
+It primarily uses genotype likelihoods (estimated from ANGSD) rather than genotype calls (e.g PLINK or bcftools).
+It includes the following analyses:

 1. Relatedness structure for identifying clones (software [ngsRelate](https://github.com/ANGSD/NgsRelate))
 2. Individual-level inbreeding coefficients (software [ngsF-HMM](https://github.com/fgvieira/ngsF-HMM))